 Other good choices are Move Your DNA (a new, expanded version was just published 5/1/2107), Simple Steps to Foot Pain Relief, and Whole Body Barefoot.

-These can be purchased directly from Propriometrics Press along with other cool titles they publish (or you can get them on Amazon)
+These can be purchased directly from Nutritious Movement, along with assorted shirts, props, and other cool titles (or you can get them on Amazon).

 If you have questions or suggestions, feel free to push that "contact me" button to send me an email.